DyHex/POMWright/docs/get-locator-methods-explanation.md

 });
 ```

-> Legacy numeric indices are still supported but will be removed in a future major version.
-Prefer keyed sub paths as shown above.

 ## Building chains with `getLocatorSchema()`

 `getLocatorSchema(path)` returns a deep copy of every schema that makes up the `path` plus chainable helpers for refining the locator.
 All manipulations happen on the copy, so the original definitions inside the page object stay immutable.